ghl3/Jest/doc/intro.md

     val bob = new Student("Bob", "History");

+One can alternatively create a record by naming the fields:

+    val bob = new Student(name: "Bob", class: "History");

 Fields of a record can be accessed using a "dot" accessor:

     val class = bob.class;